Dynamical generation of fermion mass in a scalar-fermion theory with ${\lambda}{\phi}^4$ interaction: Solutions of and

 where

 To determine $\delta m^2$, we use the renormalization condition: $M_1^2(0)=m^2$ and obtain

 Therefore,

 To check the validity of the solution we plot $M_1^2(\phi)$ as a function of $\phi$ for different $\lambda$.
-The plots are shown in Fig. \ref{gap1} and \ref{gap2}.
-For $\lambda \ll 1$ the curves are almost parallel to $\phi$ axis.
-However $M_1^2$ increases rapidly with $\phi$ for $\hat{\lambda}$ lying in the region $0.15<\hat{\lambda}\le 9.6$.
-When $\hat{\lambda}> 9.6$, $M_1^2$ attains negative value at relatively smaller $\hat{\phi}$.
-The indications are of two-fold: In one hand it suggests that the result of first iteration may be invalid for $\hat{\lambda} > 9.6$.
-In other hand it may be assumed that the contributions of the remaining sets of diagrams each of them containing infinite number of members are to be included to get the positive results for $M_1^2(\phi)$ even for the first iterated solution evaluated in the region $\hat{\lambda} > 9.6$.
+The plot is shown in Fig. \ref{gap1}. $M_1^2$ increases rapidly with $\phi$ for $\hat{\lambda}\le 3.0$.
+When $\hat{\lambda}> 3.0$, $M_1^2$ attains negative value for $\hat{\phi}\ge 0$ (shown in the inset plot).
+The indications are of two-fold: On the one hand it suggests that more than one iterations may be required to make $M_1^2 >0$ in the region of $\hat{\lambda}$ beyond $3.0$.
+On the other hand it may be assumed that apart from those of $a$, $b$ and $c$ types already taken into considerations, the contributions of the other types of diagrams, are to be included to get a positive result for $M_1^2(\phi)$ obtained after first iteration for $\hat{\lambda} > 3.0$.